Police Battalion 316

-The Police Battalion 316 (Polizeibattalion 316) was a formation of the Order Police (uniformed police) during the Nazi era.
+The Police Battalion 316 (Polizeibattalion 316) was a formation of the German Order Police (uniformed police) during the Nazi era.
 During Operation Barbarossa, it was subordinated to the SS and deployed in German-occupied areas, specifically the Army Group Centre Rear Area, of the Soviet Union, as part of Police Regiment Centre.
 Alongside detachments from the Einsatzgruppen and the SS Cavalry Brigade, it perpetrated mass murder in the Holocaust and was responsible for large-scale crimes against humanity targeting civilian populations under the guise of "anti-partisan" warfare.
 In mid-1942, the battalion was reassigned to the 4th Police Regiment and operated in Slovenia.

 Background and formation

 The German Order Police was a key instrument of the security apparatus of Nazi Germany.
 In the prewar period, Heinrich Himmler, the head of the SS, and Kurt Daluege, chief of the Order Police, cooperated in transforming the police force of the Weimar Republic into militarised formations ready to serve the regime's aims of conquest and racial annihilation.
 The police units participated in the annexation of Austria and the occupation of Czechoslovakia.
 Police troops were first formed into battalion-sized formations for the invasion of Poland, where they were deployed for security and policing purposes, also taking part in executions and mass deportations.

 Twenty-three Order Police battalions were slated to take part in the 1941 invasion of the Soviet Union, Operation Barbarossa.
 Nine were attached to security divisions of the Wehrmacht.
 Two battalions were assigned to support the Einsatzgruppen, the mobile death squads of the SS, and the Organisation Todt, the military construction group.
 Twelve were formed into regiments, three battalions each, and designated as Police Regiments Centre, North, South, and Special Purpose.
 The goals of the police battalions were to secure the rear by eliminating the remnants of the enemy forces, guarding the prisoners of war, and protecting the lines of communications and captured industrial facilities.
 Their instructions also included, as Daluege stated, the "combat of criminal elements, above all political elements".

 Along with Police Battalion 307 and 322, Police Battalion 316 was assigned to Police Regiment Centre.
 Comprising about 550 men, the battalion was raised from recruits mobilised from the 1905–1915 year groups.
 They were led by career police professionals, steeped in the ideology of Nazism, driven by anti-semitism and anti-Bolshevism.
 The regiment was placed under the command of Max Montua, a career policeman.
 When it crossed the German-Soviet border, the regiment came under the control of Erich von dem Bach-Zelewski, the Higher SS and Police Leader (HSS-PF) for Army Group Centre.